 Financial (Risk) (財務上的(風險)) Financial risk is the risk of suffering a loss measurable in monetary terms.
+1.1.1(a)

-Fit and proper (適當人選) A common phrase in regulatory instruments, indicating that the individual occupying or wishing to occupy a certain position is suitable and acceptable from a regulatory point of view.
+Fit and proper (適當人選)A common phrase in regulatory instruments,indicating that the individual occupying or wishing to occupy a certain position issuitable and acceptable from a regulatory point of view.6.1.1d, 6.2.4

-5.1.1d, 5.2

 Franchise (起賠額) A rare policy provision whereby the insured is not covered for any loss not exceeding or attaining the specified franchise, but is covered in full if the loss exceeds or attains the franchise, depending on the wording used.
 It could be related to a time, rather than an amount, so that (for example) no hospitalisation compensation or benefit is payable for less than three days' stay, but compensation for the full period is payable for longer stay.
+3.4.7(c)

-Fraud (Insurance) ((保險) 詐騙) Fraud against the insurer is possible in a number of ways.
+Fraud (Insurance) ((保險)詐騙) Fraud against the insurer is possible in a number of ways.
 These could involve the insurance intermediary, concerning the arrangement of the insurance or in connection with a claim.
+7.6

-Fraudulent Misrepresentation (欺詐性失實陳述) A breach of utmost good faith, arising from the fraudulent provision of false or inaccurate material facts.
+Fraudulent Misrepresentation(欺詐性失實陳述) A breach of utmost good faith, arising from the fraudulent provision of false or inaccurate material facts.
 3.2.5(a)

-Fraudulent Non-Disclosure (欺詐性不披露) A breach of utmost good faith, arising from a fraudulent omission to provide a material fact.
-3.2.5(c)
+Fraudulent Non-Disclosure (欺詐性不披露)A breach of utmost good faith,arising from a fraudulent omission to provide a material fact.3.2.5(c)